Ear tags provide unique identification of sheep

 How to accurately identify your sheep

 Sheep EID system marks each animal with its own, individual identifying number.
-The EID tag or device can be read electronically in a fraction of a second by producers who have a suitable reader.
-With electronic reading, transcription errors can be eliminated saving both time and labour in the yards whilst increasing the accuracy of your information.
+The EID tag or device can be read electronically in a fraction of a second by a suitable reader.
+With electronic reading, transcription errors can be eliminated saving both time and labour in the yards.
+Whilst increasing the accuracy of your information.

 Traditionally in the Australian sheep industry, data collection and sheep management occurs on a mob to mob basis.
 Now with EID and the NLIS system, farmers can manage and monitor each animal individually throughout its lifetime.